Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

  This function gets the game, and then in the contract monad tries to find the UTxO.
 This could fail, so we use maybe, and then we return the reference and the game datum.

 - Using this find function, after we have all the UTxOs turn them into a list of pairs.
-Then as f we take such a pair, ignore the reference,and just take the o.
+Then as f we take such a pair, ignore the reference, and just take the ```o```.
 Then check whether this output contains our token.

-Now there's a second helper function, waitUntilTimeHasPassed:
+Now there's a second helper function, ```waitUntilTimeHasPassed```:

 ```haskell
 waitUntilTimeHasPassed :: AsContractError e => POSIXTime -> Contract w s e ()